AlexandraEL9/course-notes/agile-notes.md

 ### Testing
 - Perform integration, system, and acceptance testing.
 - Identify and fix defects.
+- Validate that the software meets the requirements

 ### Integration
 - Combine components and test them together.